FEMA and Other Federal Assistance

 The contractor must be State or locally certified, and shall file for an electrical permit before or immediately after the work is complete.
 The contractor can notify FPL directly when the work is complete so that the power can be re-connected.
 Contractor licensing information is available on our website.

-The first pass for hurricane debris collection has begun.
+Hurricane debris collection continues.
 These post-hurricane debris pickups do not count against residents' available bulky waste pickups.
-Debris collection will take time; please be patient.

 Community Action and Human Services